INONULL/Earthquake_World_USA_Parser-Alarm/README.md

-# USGS_Parser-Alarm
+# USGS_Parser-Alarm (Chrome_Extension)
-By parsing USGS earthquake geojson, it alerts with a TTS and popup with given options.
+By parsing USGS earthquake geojson, it alerts with a TTS and popup with given options. <br />
+eq.png is created by bing AI DALL·E3;